TedVu/subscription-management/README.md

 - FEATURE: Implement update action including adding a details page
 - FEATURE: When users enter an unconfigured route we should route to not found page
 - FEATURE: Dockerize the application
+- FEATURE: Menu bar on the side showing the current page

 # Subscription Management